ECO EXTENSION SHAKER KITCHEN

 For Natasha, sustainability was a top priority.
 She was even mapping every stage of her renovation on her blog-turned-consultancy-business, Renovate Green.

-In our initial consultancy, it was clear that Natasha’s home and lifestyle would demand a multifunctional space, which would incorporate a bright, airy dining space and garden room.
+In their initial consultancy, Matt realised that Natasha’s home and lifestyle would demand a multifunctional space, which would incorporate a bright, airy dining space and garden room.
 She wanted to make good use of the light that would flood in through the floor-to-ceiling windows of her extension, so we worked from her building plans to make sure that would happen.

 Naturally, the whole project was totally bespoke.
 Her dog, Ember, has her own bed built in to the island unit (an essential, we’re sure you’ll agree), and through talking to Natasha about her complex recycling and composting activities, we designed the perfect mini recycling centre.